-Regarding the test user interface, there are three lists, one with every test, the second one with the ongoing tests (tests that are currently running) and the third one with inactive tests.
+Regarding the test user interface, there are three lists: one with every test, a second one with the ongoing tests (tests that are currently running) and a third one with inactive tests.
 If a user clicks on a specific test a details page open.
-A test can have multiple associated tasks, as it’s seen in figure 4.8.
+A test can have multiple associated tasks, as can be seen in figure 4.8.
 Besides that, in this test’s detailed page the user has total feedback of what is happening with the application in the background, being able to check which tasks were already executed with success and the current progression of the test.
-The orange color on the test title indicates that the test is currently running and when that is the case the “play” icon that it’s seen at the top right corner turns gray and not clickable.
+The orange color on the test title indicates that the test is currently running and when that is the case the “play” at the top right corner turns gray and not clickable.

 Similarly to the anomalies history, it is possible to see the test’s results in a list or a map.
-In this page, the available filters on the dropdown, depicted at the left in figure 4.9, are the mobile network, Wi-Fi or “Every test”.
+In this page, the available filters on the dropdown, depicted on the left in figure 4.9, are the mobile network, Wi-Fi or “Every test”.
 Tapping a specific test will open a “details page”, as depicted at the middle of figure 4.9, showing the multiple tasks associated to it.
-Those tasks will appear with a success (green) or failure (red) symbol, and after tapping a specific task, a pop-up message appears, as depicted at the right side of figure 4.9, showing all the metrics and parameters retrieved from that specific task, as well as a brief snapshot from the mobile and Wi-Fi network state in the moment that the test was initiated.
+Those tasks will appear with a success (green) or failure (red) symbol, and after tapping a specific task, a pop-up message appears, as depicted on the right side of figure 4.9, showing all the metrics and parameters retrieved from that specific task, as well as a brief snapshot from the mobile and Wi-Fi network state in the moment that the test was initiated.